If you’ve been feeling a little more tired than usual and your mood has been off-kilter, a possible culprit could be your hormones.

 Cortisol

-High levels: high blood pressure, feeling thirsty, irregular periods, mood swings, muscle weakness, lower sex drive, weight gain
+High levels: High blood pressure, increased thirst, irregular periods, oood swings, muscle weakness, decreased libido, weight gain

-Low Levels: dizziness, fatigue, mood swings, muscle weakness, weight loss.
+Low Levels: dizziness, fatigue, mood swings, muscle weakness, unexplained weight loss.

 Estrogen